 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 1999, Investopedia is an educational finance news and services website based in New York.
 Investopedia focuses on investing, education, and financial news.
 CEO David Siegel has managed its operations since 2015.
 According to their about page, “Investopedia strives to empower every person to feel in control of their financial future.
-Our editors and experts have been simplifying complex financial information and decisions for readers since 1999.”
+Our editors and experts have simplified complex financial information and decisions for readers since 1999.”

 Investopedia’s topics include News, Investing, Financial Advisers, Tech, Markets, Small Business, The Trump Economy, Retirement, Small Business, Bitcoin, Anxiety Index, and more.